AB9IL/Skywave-Linux-v4/README.md

 Requires Neovim with Vimwiki plugin.
 Take notes in markdown format, fully linkable and searchable.

 #### vlc-playlist:
-Requires VLC Media Player.
-Ncurses player runs in the terminal.
-Reads playlist of streaming audio broadcasters.
+Rewritten for 2021!
+Requires VLC and Rofi or fzf.
+Reads playlist of streaming audio broadcasters and presents a "fuzzy finder" style menu.
+When a sation is selected, the application drops into the backgound to provide audio.
+Bring up the menu again to select another station or stop streaming.
+Amplitude compression is enabled by default to to make loudness more consistent across the various streams.